bilal2vec/L2/README.md

         -   virtual base class
         -   for that, it means that we need to convert the vector of layers to vectors of pointers in the constructor to save it in layers and dereference the pointers to get the params
         -   then in forward, go over each pointer, dereference it, polymorphism makes sure that the forward method we call is on linear even though in the for loop it is defined as a Layer (https://stackoverflow.com/questions/2391679/why-do-we-need-virtual-functions-in-c)
+        -   backward()
+            -   sequential's parameters are initialized by copying over the the parameters from it's layers. this becomes a problem when it's layer's parameter's gradients change but don't change Sequential's own parameter's gradients
+            -   so to fix, go over layers, copying over all the parameters to overwrite sequential's parameters

     -   linear **done**

+        -   backward()
+            -   changes to weight.grad and bias.grad don't change the grads of the elements in the parameters vector which is what gets used in sequential
+            -   manually copied over weights and bias to Linear's parameters to fix

     -   conv
     -   rnn
     -   activations